In this blog post, we will be looking at how to improve candidate experience in recruitment.

 The follow-up after an interview is all part of the candidate experience.

-This leads us into the topic of candidate nurturing.
+This leads us to the topic of candidate nurturing.

 What is candidate nurturing?

 Candidate nurturing is similar to marketing lead nurturing, where the same principles are applied to candidates instead of customers.
-All with the goal of attracting, engaging and hiring better talent.
+All intend to attract, engage, and hire better talent.
 We call this in recruitment- the pull approach.